hrisimov/Student-Registry-App-2/README.md

 # Student-Registry-App-2
-Sample student app with completed CI using Jenkins
+Sample student app with completed CI/CD using Jenkins